U.S. and Russian Spacewalk Preps, Human Research Aboard Station Today

-Category: Space Hits: 3Astronauts Thomas Pesquet and Megan McArthur are pictured inside BEAM, the Bigelow Expandable Activity Module.
+Category: Space Hits: 4Astronauts Thomas Pesquet and Megan McArthur are pictured inside BEAM, the Bigelow Expandable Activity Module.

 Spacewalk preparations and biomedical research filled the Expedition 65 schedule on Tuesday.
 The International Space Station also continues to host a variety of maintenance on science and plumbing systems.